a-hamdi/GPU/README.md

 ### Files: `3_body_problem.cu`
 Implemented a CUDA-based simulation of the Three-Body Problem, a classical physics problem describing the motion of three celestial bodies under mutual gravitational influence.

+## Day 36
+### Files: `heat_diffusion.cpp`
+Implemented a 2D heat diffusion simulation using HIP (Heterogeneous-Computing Interface for Portability).
+The simulation models how heat spreads across a 2D grid over time using the finite difference method.
+The implementation leverages GPU parallelism to accelerate the computation of temperature changes across the grid.

 ### Future challenges:
 - Day 15 - mandatory FA2-forward   (Done)